United Arab Emirates: Transport

-Highways
+Dubai International Airport became the busiest airport in the world by international passenger traffic in 2014, overtaking London Heathrow.
+Abu Dhabi International Airport is the second-largest airport in the UAE.
+Due to the announced expansion of Al Maktoum Airport on 28 April 2024, Dubai International Airport will be shut down once Al Maktoum Airport expansion will be completed.

 Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, and Ras Al Khaimah are connected by the E11 highway, which is the longest road in the UAE.
 In Dubai, in addition to the Dubai Metro, The Dubai Tram and Palm Jumeirah Monorail also connect specific parts of the city.
-There is also a bus, taxi, abra and water taxi network run by RTA.
+There is also a bus, taxi, abra (traditional boat), and water taxi network run by RTA.
 T1, a double-decker tram system in Downtown Dubai, were operational from 2015 to 2019.

 Salik, meaning "open" or "clear", is Dubai's electronic toll collection system that was launched in July 2007 and is part of Dubai's traffic congestion management system.
 Each time one passes through a Salik tolling point, a toll is deducted from the drivers' prepaid toll account using advanced Radio Frequency Identification (RFID) technology.
 There are four Salik tolling points placed in strategic locations in Dubai: at Al Maktoum Bridge, Al Garhoud Bridge, and along Sheikh Zayed Road at Al Safa and Al Barsha.

-Eligibility to drive

-Individual customers, citizens and residents, who are above the legal age and medically fit, are eligible to get a driving learning permit and apply for a new driving licence.
-The minimum age requirement to obtain a driving licence depends on the vehicle, for which you are obtaining the licence.
-The minimum age requirement is as follows: